In France, it's Macron vs. Le Pen, again, for presidency

 The election outcome will have wide international influence as Europe struggles to contain the havoc wreaked by Russian President Vladimir Putin’s invasion of Ukraine.
 Macron has strongly backed European Union sanctions on Russia while Le Pen has worried about their impact on French living standards.
 Macron also is a firm supporter of NATO and of close collaboration among the European Union’s 27 members.

-Polling agency projections put both Macron and Le Pen on course to improve their 2017 first-round showings, highlighting how French politics have become increasingly polarized.
-Macron was expected to capture a sizeable first-round lead of around 28% support, ahead of Le Pen’s projected 23%-24% of the vote.
-Melenchon was credited with about 20% support.

-Both Macron and Le Pen now need to reach out to voters who backed the 10 presidential candidates defeated on Sunday to win in round two.
+To win in round two, both Macron and Le Pen now need to reach out to voters who backed the 10 presidential candidates defeated Sunday.

+For some of the losers’ disappointed supporters, the runoff vote promises to be agonizing.
+Melenchon voter Jennings Tangly, a 21-year-old student of English at Paris’ Sorbonne University, said the second-round match-up was an awful prospect for her, a choice “between the plague and cholera.”

+She described Macron’s presidency as “abject,” but said she would vote for him in round two simply to keep Le Pen from the presidential Elysee Palace.

 Describing herself as “profoundly worried,” defeated conservative candidate Valerie Pecresse warned of “the chaos that would ensue” if Le Pen was elected, saying the far-right leader has never been so close to power.
 Pecresse said she would vote for Macron in the runoff.